 Boston: Norwegian Breakaway

 If cruise ships could have personalities, Norwegian Breakaway would be super chill and always going with the flow.
 Passengers onboard seem to adopt similar attitudes—a testament to the line’s lack of set dining times and dress codes.
-Two water parks, including one designed with younger kids in mind; a sports complex with a ropes course; and children’s and teen clubs are highlights for daytime fun.
+Two water parks, including one designed with younger kids in mind, a sports complex with a ropes course, and children’s and teen clubs are highlights for daytime fun.
 At night, families can enjoy some of the best entertainment in the industry.

-Itineraries: Bermuda, and Canada and New England
+Itineraries: Bermuda, Canada, and New England

 New Jersey

-Bayonne (Cape Liberty): Symphony of the Seas
+Bayonne (Cape Liberty): Royal Caribbean Independence of the Seas

 New York

-New York City: MSC Meraviglia
+New York City: Virgin Voyages Valiant Lady

-Itineraries: Bermuda, and Bahamas and Caribbean
+Itineraries: Bermuda, New England, and Canada

 Pennsylvania